 College Course Placement, Public Institutions

-The HECC works closely with Oregon community colleges and public universities on placement and developmental education initiatives.
-In addition, the agency collaborates with the Oregon Department of Education to promote alignment that supports success in the transition from K-12 to postsecondary education.
+The HECC works closely with Oregon community colleges and public universities on placement and related education initiatives.
 College course placement is distinct from the admissions process.
 After students are admitted to a community college or university, their readiness for credit-bearing college courses in writing and mathematics may be determined through placement tests, previous academic achievement, and other measures.
-Students can find information about each institution’s placement process on the college or university website.
+Students can find information about each institution's placement process on the college or university website.

 Community College Course Placement

 In 2016, the HECC and the State Board of Education carried out a legislative directive to research and jointly submitted a report on Community College Course Placement, pursuant to HB 2681.
 This report provides an overview and recommendations related to using a system of multiple measures for placing students in community college coursework.